-You may indicate a preference for the display of dates, the number of items remembered in the Recent menu, text describing event registration options and drag and drop data characteristics:
+You may indicate a preference for the display of dates, the number of items remembered in the Recent menu, text describing event registration options and drag-and-drop data characteristics to spreadsheets:

-Preferences - Other
+Settings - Other

 Abbreviated Dates - Click the style you prefer for the presentation of dates in short or abbreviated form.
 This style will be used consistently throughout the application.
-The options shown are based on your personal Language & Text settings in your Mac's System Preferences.
+The options shown are based on your personal Language & Text settings in your Mac's System Settings.